29 Months And Counting: What's Changed?

 There've been some announcements (titles and players) in the NextGen DVD arena, but nothing that seems to change the competitive balance.
 There are, however, plenty of articles (like this and this) around reporting consumer reluctance to bite in this area until there's an apparent winner.
 Too bad, since Shane Sturgeon at HDTV Magazine does a pretty good job of letting us know that that

-for a good long while (thanks to Engadget HD for pointing me at Shane's article).
+might not happen for a good long while (thanks to Engadget HD for pointing me at Shane's article).

 GOVERNMENT - I made mention above (and in previous months) of the controversy over HD-to-SD downconversion after 2/17/09.
 The bill broadcasters are trying to influence is S.2686 (Communications, Consumer's Choice, and Broadband Deployment Act of 2006).
 The reason I haven't seen any news about it lately is that nothing has happened on it since June.
 The link I've provided has links to two versions of the bill.
 I'll keep an eye on this.